michaelhaaf/2W6-W23/md/lectures/week5.md

 }
 ```

 This is the first time we've used percentage values instead of explicit pixel values.
 Percentages in CSS are relative to the width of the parent element.
 The result is three columns that automatically resize to one-third of the browser window.
 Resize the browser window, and you'll see our columns grow and shrink accordingly.
-This is the beginning of responsive design.
+This is the beginning of [responsive design](https://www.internetingishard.com/html-and-css/responsive-design/): a topic we'll cover in more detail in Lab 4.
-Web page with footer that has three equal-width child elements

 Anyhoo, let's not lose sight of the central thesis of this lesson: floats let us stack things horizontally instead of vertically.
 By changing the widths of the elements we're floating, we can get all kinds of different layouts, from sidebars to multiple columns to grids.